 Clubs in Brussels

-Once a restaurant, The Wood is now an ultra hip electro venue set in stunning woodland that leads the way in Brussels' emergence as Europe's hottest clubbing city.
-The bar is well worth checking out too if you don't fancy spending all night on your feet dancing.Address: , 1 Chemin de la meute, Brussels,
+Once a restaurant, Le Wood is now an ultra hip electro bar and club set in stunning woodland that leads the way in Brussels’ emergence as Europe’s hottest clubbing city.
+The bar is well worth checking out too if you don’t fancy spending all night on your feet dancing.Address: , Avenue de Flore 3/4, Brussels, 1000

 Telephone: +32 2 741 63 20.